 Salaried workers earning less that 22.000 Euro a year probably will not have to complete an income tax declaration as long as they have a single employer.
 The Tax Agency will send you a form 105 to authorise that you agree with the calculations and return.
 Additionally you do not need to fill in a declaration at all if your income is less than 8.000 Euro a year.
 Everyone else files a declaration between May 1st and June 30th and either pays the tax due or claims a "devolucion" which they will receive in a few months by bank transfer.

-The tax agency have published a computer program to complete the Annual declaration called PADRE.
-Many banks and Gestores now use this program.
-Your professional advisor can help you with the filing and will charge 70 euros upwards depending on the complexity of your case.
+The tax agency publish a draft declaration, based on info from Banks, and Employers to help you complete this Annual declaration.
+Tax advisors, Gestores and Lawyers use this draft and check for an items missing (such as overseas inome) or allowances that may included.
+Your professional advisor can help you with the filing and will charge 100 euros upwards depending on the complexity of your case.
 Married couples should check whether it is better to file joint or separate declarations.